 Building empathy starts by

 1. Looking Up.

 It’s about making the conscious choice to be more aware of when someone needs our help.
-In our gadget driven world we are often “heads down” looking at our mobile phone or other screen, and we simply don’t notice the world around us.
+In our gadget driven world, we are often “heads down” looking at our mobile phone or another screen, and we simply don’t notice the world around us.

 2. Connecting with purpose.

 A cheery hello with a smile costs nothing and is an instant connector.
 Holding the door open for someone carrying a heavy load, shouting a friend a coffee, asking “how are you?” are small but not insignificant ways of showing you care.

 While mindfulness may appear to be about self-care and stress reduction it also builds greater awareness of our surroundings, enhances acceptance and reduces judgment of ourselves, and others.